-The Head of School is the owner of this QA policy document and responsible to drive the process of quality assurance whilst the Committee of the Association and the Executive Committee provide oversight, direction and guidance on such matters to the Head of School, to other employees and to external stakeholders.
+The Head of Institute is the owner of this QA policy document and is responsible for driving the process of quality assurance, whilst the Committee and the Executive Committee provide oversight, direction and guidance on such matters to the Head of Institute, to other employees and to external stakeholders.

-1.4 Scope of QA Policies
+1.4 SCOPE OF QA POLICIES

-In order to protect the standards and the integrity of the qualifications awarded, IFS has put in place several comprehensive policies and processes for QA, covering the development, design and structure of courses reflecting the relationship between research and learning and teaching which are described in this policy document.
+To protect the standards and the integrity of the qualifications awarded, IFS has put in place several comprehensive policies and processes for QA, covering the development, design and structure of courses reflecting the relationship between research and learning and teaching, which are described in this policy document.